Prathmesh0312/Task_04_Descriptive_Stats/README.md

 -  Polars

 The system supports optional grouping by one or two categorical columns, and outputs both console summaries and grouped `.csv` files for Pandas.
-Use Data Wrangler extension is using VS Code foe easier and smooth csv reading.
+Use the Data Wrangler extension if using VS Code for easier and smoother CSV reading.
 ---

 ## File Structure